 Attempting to stop them in their tracks is Major – now she’s been souped-up with her revolutionary new bod, which is the first of her kind – along with Batou (Borgen‘s Pilou Asbæk).
 Quite how she’s been put into that role is never explained, other than the company keeping her alive, so she owes them that debt, at least.
 However, her memories of her past are glitchy.
 Why can’t she remember what she was like when younger?
 And why do they keep breaking down-Matrix-style?
 This echoes the character of Alice from Resident Evil.

-I’ve never seen the original Manga anime by Masamune Shirow – which was set in 2029, while the era for this live-action remake is not specified, so this was my first foray into his celebrated work, but here, while it looked slick, I found it quite soulless.
+I’ve never read the original Manga anime by Masamune Shirow – which was set in 2029, although while I did see the 1995 movie (on DVD in 2000), I can’t remember too much offhand without rewatching it, but looking back on my review, it was alright, but nothing I’d rush to watch again.
+The era for this live-action remake is not specified, so this was my first foray into his celebrated work, but here, while it looked slick, I found it quite soulless.
 Yes, I checked my brain at the door (unlike Major can), and didn’t expect too much from this, but after an opening shootout (which looked quite santised to fit in with a 12A certificate) a lot of what followed in the first hour didn’t make a lick of sense.
 I tried to go with it, but got bored fairly often, just enjoying the visuals from time to time.

 The film’s other problem is that it’s lacking in humour – there’s a bit, but not nearly enough.
 This makes me wonder whether they were intentionally going for a dour look throughout, which I can only presume means it’s staying true to the source material, but I’ll need to check that film to see for myself.